 8. Amplification of Cybersecurity for Data Protection

-Cybersecurity is critical to protecting networks from cyberattacks, which be a dominant threat to supply chains, worldwide.
+Cybersecurity is critical to protecting networks from cyberattacks, which be a dominant threat to future and current supply chain trends, worldwide.
 The explosion of information and data-driven organizations is creating more areas of vulnerability.
 This interconnection means supply chain partners can accidentally expose one another and their customers to privacy breaches, fraud and worse.
 Expect greater collaboration when safeguarding networks, devices, people and programs in 2022.
 Companies will emphasize bringing cyber security beyond just their corporate IT systems into their factories and warehouses’ operational technology (OT) environments this year.
 Additionally, more organizations will favour investing in redundancy, firewalls, advanced anti-hacking technologies, and employee training.

 9. Increased Automation to Cut Back Manual Tasks